 - Registered and enrolled UCLA graduate students

-- Provides $3,500 to support research by a UCLA doctoral student
+- Provides $3,500 to support research by a UCLA doctoral student (on a reimbursement basis only)

 - Covers research related expenses for projects on relevant topics